 Once you have the clean Markdown, the next steps are standard RAG pipeline components: chunking, embedding, and storing in a vector database.
 This is where the quality of the Reader API’s output truly shines.
 Clean Markdown leads to more accurate chunks, better embeddings, and ultimately, far superior retrieval.
 This dramatically simplifies cleaning web data for your RAG pipeline.
 For full API documentation and more detailed examples, check out the full API documentation.

-The Reader API requires 2 credits per request for standard extraction, or 5 credits if you use the advanced proxy bypass, providing flexible options for diverse web sources.
+The Reader API requires 2 credits per request for standard extraction, or 4 credits with proxy bypass (proxy: 1), providing flexible options for diverse web sources.

 What Are the Most Common Mistakes When Using Reader APIs for RAG?